m7a/lo-madashdock/README.md

 First row: _Ping_
 :   Probably the most important panel.
 This is displaying the timings of
     ping requests.
-Faolied pings are indicated by a spike in the bold red line `resultcode`.
+Failed pings are indicated by a spike in the bold red line `resultcode`.

 This panel's queries are largely independent of the configuration: